gpaulissen/blog/_posts/2021-02-22-oracle-apex-how-to-build-5.md

 ### Incremental migrations

+Also called versioned migrations.
 As the name already indicates these files are run only once in a database.
 They are usually used for SQL commands that can execute only once:
 - CREATE ...
 - ALTER ...